 ALL 4-H GENERAL LIVESTOCK/ANIMAL RULES SHALL APPLY!

-• One RFID tag per market animal per family.
-Copies of the registration papers may be attached to
+- One RFID tag per market animal per family.
+Copies of the registration papers may be attached to insure accuracy.

 4-H BEEF ENTRY RULES

-4. STATE FAIR ENTRIES – Pre-entry is required by June 1 on the State Fair Enrollment website.
-Beef animals being shown at the Indiana State Fair must have their DNA samples turned in to the Extension Office by April 1.
+- STATE FAIR ENTRIES – Pre-entry is required on the State Fair Enrollment website.
+You must have turned in DNA samples of hair by April 1st and must have an RFID tag.

 4-H BEEF HEALTH/SAFETY REGULATIONS